If you think branding refers to what farmers do to unsuspecting cows, you’re very much mistaken.

 A company that has a strong brand identity and working culture is more likely to hire new employees.
 And in turn, keep its current employees happy.

-Reputation is everything.
+Brand reputation is everything.
 For example, 86% of U.S. women and 67% of U.S. men wouldn’t join a company with a bad reputation.

 Furthermore, it’s becoming increasingly evident that millennials like to feel like they are working for a company whose social views and culture align with their own.